 After carefully reviewing the existing POSIMIR data and evaluating the feedback we have received from the FDA, including the CRL and other correspondence, we submitted a full response to the CRL to the FDA in late June 2019.
 The submission seeks FDA approval of POSIMIR based on what the Company and its advisors believe is adequate evidence of both safety and efficacy.
 The FDA has acknowledged that the submission of DURECT's full response to the CRL is considered by the FDA to be a complete class 2 response to the CRL.
-The user fee goal date for FDA response is December 27, 2019.
+On October 2, 2019, we announced that the FDA notified the Company that its resubmission for POSIMIR will be discussed at a meeting of the Anesthetic and Analgesic Drug Products Advisory Committee (AADPAC).
+The FDA had previously assigned a user fee goal date of December 27, 2019; a new user fee goal date has not been assigned.